 Feeding Golden Pothos

-She doesn’t ask for much.
-During the growing season, spring through summer, a balanced liquid fertilizer once or twice a month is plenty.
+Golden pothos does not need heavy feeding.
+During the growing season, spring through summer, a balanced liquid fertilizer once a month is plenty for most indoor plants.
+If yours is growing quickly in strong indirect light, twice a month is still enough.
 In autumn and winter, skip it entirely.
 The plant is resting, and feeding a resting plant doesn’t do anything useful.

 For more on how and when to fertilize houseplants, including what the different numbers on fertilizer labels actually mean, see our complete guide to fertilizing indoor plants.